lter/ssecr-above-belowground-coupling/README.md

 Are above- and belowground ecological communities synchronous or decoupled in response to temperature and precipitation variability?

 ### Rationale
 Multiple studies have identified relationships between climate variability and aboveground communities.
 However, belowground commmunities are often ignored when examining he impact of climate variability on ecosystems.
-Our purpose is to examine if above- and belowground communities respond in tandem to temperature and precipitation variability in different ecosystems.
+Our purpose is to examine if above- and belowground communities respond synchronously to temperature and precipitation variability in different ecosystems.

 ### Approach
 - Find data sets focused on plant (aboveground) and soil microbial communities (belowground) across different ecosystems focused particularly on forest, grassland, desert, coastal and tundra.